One Step Closer Scholarship

 Applicant Eligibility Requirements

 The Center for Students with DisABILITIES Scholarship Selection Committee will select the scholarship recipients based on merit and financial need.
-Recipient selection will be based upon information received from the Scholarships and Financial Aid Office, transcripts, evaluation forms/letters of recommendation, and the applicant's essay.
+Recipient selection will be based upon information received from the Scholarships and Financial Aid Office, transcripts, recommendation forms, and the applicant's essay.
 All decisions of the Committee are final.

-Applicants need to submit all of the following in order to be considered for a scholarship no later than June 28, 2013:
+Applicants need to submit all of the following in order to be considered for a scholarship no later than July 1, 2016 by 12:00 noon:

 - Copy of current course schedule and college transcripts (unofficial is acceptable).

-- A minimum of two (2) completed Recommendation Forms and letters of recommendation.
-Letters should be printed on official letterhead.
-One letter should be from a current or previous instructor from student's major field of study.
-One letter can be from another college professor, high school teacher or a workplace supervisor.
+- A minimum of two (2) completed Recommendation Forms.
+One form should be from a current or previous university instructor from student's major field of study.
+One form can be from another university professor, high school teacher or a workplace supervisor.

 - Your major and academic goals